oktavilla/hopp-docs/docs/information-design-templates/content-item.md

 ### Inline recirculation

 There may be a [Curated Content Mix](../configuration/curated-content-mix.md#recirculation-mix-inside-article-content-items) configured to be shown inside the Content Item Body.
-It will be rendered after block six on Articles and below the body on Content Item Types that lack a body with content blocks.
+It will be rendered after block six on Articles and below the body on Content Item Types that lack a body with content blocks or has less than 7 blocks in total.

 ### Below content recirculation